lambdaxymox/cgwavefront_obj/GRAMMAR.md

 ```

 ### Notation
-The following notation describes the extragrammatical symbols used in the grammar.
+There are several extragrammatical symbols used in the grammar.
 * A `[...]` without a `*` or `+` suffix denotes an optional field (zero or one instances).
 * A `[...]*` means zero or more symbols of that form.
 * A `[...]+` means one or more symbols of that form.